SekenderNaveed1/TOSCheck/README.md

 If one person stops and actually reads before hitting “I agree,” that’s a win.
 If not, at least I read the terms this time.

----

 ## Final Note

-Also, yeah I didn’t name this some “AI” thing on purpose.
+I didn’t name this something with “AI” on purpose.
+The word’s everywhere — on products that don’t need it.
-“AI” is overhyped and slapped on everything like hot honey right now.
-It’s like someone made one good version of it and now people are putting it on pizza, fried chicken, coffee, everything.
-Just because it’s good doesn’t mean it belongs in every single thing we touch.

-This isn’t hype and it’s not pretending to be magic.
-It’s just a tool that reads the stuff nobody ever does.
+TOSCheck isn’t hype or magic; it just reads what people don’t.
-Testing LLMs literally paid my bills junior year of college, but I still don’t think AI is the solution to everything.
+Testing LLMs paid my bills in Junior year of college, but even then I knew they weren’t the answer to everything.

-This is just one small, grounded project that helps make sense of the fine print because someone had to build it.
+This project’s small, local, and practical,  it exists because someone had to build it.